Anger, poor focus, impulsivity, defiant behavior in kids: what's the copper connection?

 It's all about balance, especially when it comes to minerals.

 We need copper.
-But we need usable copper.
-And we need it in balance with other minerals.
+But we need it to be in balance with Ceruloplasmin and other minerals.
 Minerals work together - like an interconnected web.
-When it comes to mineral deficiency, it's rarely supplementation with that one mineral that will fix an imbalance problem.
+When it comes to mineral deficiency, it's rarely supplementation with one mineral that will fix an imbalance problem.

-High copper relative to zinc can be a significant contributor to agitation, ADHD, anger and impulsivity in kids and the best way to assess copper (in my opinion) is through blood.
+High copper relative to zinc can be a significant contributor to agitation, ADHD, anger, and impulsivity in kids and the best way to assess copper is through blood.

 You'll want to look at blood copper, zinc, and ceruloplasmin together.
 That way you can see the levels themselves, the ratio of copper to zinc, and the amount of free, unbound copper vs usable copper.
 That's how you can really know if copper - either too much, too little, or too much unbound - is a contributing factor to your child's ADHD, rage, impulsivity, and conduct disorder.